sergeyklay/lenovo-legion-y520-15ikbn/README.md

 ## Logs

-There are some logs in the `logs` directory I keep for historical and debugging
+There are some logs in the `logs` directory I keep for historical reasons and debugging purposes:
-purposes:

 - [dmesg](./logs/dmesg) - The Kernel Ring Buffer
 - [lspci](./logs/lspci) - List of All PCI Devices